 How it Works

-STEP ONE: – APPLY TO THE RIGHT FOR FREE – it takes only a few minutes and there is no charge.
+STEP ONE: – APPLY – it takes only a few minutes and there is no charge to apply.

-STEP TWO – SPEAK WITH ONE OF OUR ADMISSIONS COUNSELORS – we will speak to you about our film school in great detail.
+STEP TWO – SPEAK WITH ONE OF OUR ADMISSIONS COUNSELORS – we will speak to you about Film Connection our alternative to film school in great detail.

-STEP FOUR – GET ACCEPTED — if the mentor at the production in your city likes your work ethic and you are ready to begin,
+STEP FOUR – GET ACCEPTED — if the mentor at the production company in your city likes your work ethic and you are ready to begin.

-THE FILM CONNECTION FILM SCHOOL BREAKDOWN – HOW IT WORKS ONCE YOU BECOME A STUDENT
+THE FILM CONNECTION FILM SCHOOL ALTERNATIVE – HOW IT WORKS ONCE YOU BECOME A STUDENT

 As a Film Connection film student, you will learn by doing as an apprentice (extern) inside a real life film production company in your city starting off two times per week.

-So, all told, you go to school 2 days a week as an apprentice (extern) and 2 additional days as a student at home, or 4 days total, for 8 months.
+So, all told, you go to school 2 days a week as an apprentice (extern) and 2 additional days as a student at home, or 4 days total, for approximately 6 to 9 months.

-At the end of the 8-month process, you will receive a certificate of completion and all of the following (if you have completed all of your assignments):
+At the end of the 6-9 month process, you will receive a certificate of completion and all of the following (if you have completed all of your assignments) and…

 –Your screenplay will be done.